-If the problem is: Here's what to do: Your computer turns on automatically when you dial out on a rotary or pulse telephone.
-Either disable the Wake Up on Ring feature in the Rapid Resume Manager or disable the Auto Answer feature in your fax software.
+Here's what to do: Either disable the Wake Up on Ring feature in the Rapid Resume Manager or disable the Auto Answer feature in your fax software.
 Use Wake Up on Ring only when you know you will have incoming fax communications.
 For instructions on starting the Rapid Resume Manager, see "Starting the Rapid Resume Manager" on page 22.
 For information on the Wake Up on Ring feature, see "Wake Up on Ring" on page 27.
-The phone rings and the computer turns on, but a fax isn't received.
-The fax software must be open and set to receive faxes.
+1. The fax software must be open and set to receive faxes.
 Refer to the documentation that came with your fax software to make sure it is set up to answer the phone.
-Some people or fax machines may not let the phone ring long enough for your computer to turn itself on and answer the phone.
+2. Some people or fax machines may not let the phone ring long enough for your computer to turn itself on and answer the phone.
 If you need to receive critical phone calls or faxes, you may want to leave your computer in Standby instead of suspending your computer or using Automatic Power Off.
-You change the Wake Up on Ring option in the Setup Utility, but the change does not take effect.
 The Setup Utility's Wake Up on Ring option does not take effect in Windows 95.
 Unless you have installed another operating system, such as OS/2, use the Rapid Resume Manager to change the Wake Up on Ring feature's setting.
-Snapshot is enabled (turned on), but the computer does not Rapid Resume after a power failure.
 So Snapshot can work properly after a power failure, make sure that: 1.
 Rapid Resume is enabled.
 2. Standby is enabled.
 3. Snapshot is enabled.
 4. Your computer is in Standby when the power failure occurs.
 For information on the Rapid Resume feature, see "Rapid Resume" on page 22.
 For information on the Standby and Snapshot features, see "Standby features" on page 24.

-- 1. Periodically use the IBM Update Connector to look for updates for the software that came from the factory with your computer.
-For information about the IBM Update Connector, see "Where to find more information" on page 6. - 2.
-If any of these problems continue after taking the actions listed, see your online Aptiva Helper for information on running diagnostics.
-If you need service, see the HelpWare book.
+1. Periodically use the IBM Update Connector to look for updates for the software that came from the factory with your computer.
+For information about the IBM Update Connector, see "Where to find more information" on page 6.

 If the problem is: Here's what to do: A POST error code appears after you turn on your computer using Rapid Resume.
 1. Record the error code.
 2. Press the system on/off button to turn off the computer.
-3. If you have not installed or removed hardware, find the error code in "Responding to error codes" on page 127 and take the action listed.
+If you have not installed or removed hardware, find the error code in "Responding to error codes" on page 123 and take the action listed.
 If you have installed or removed hardware, follow these steps: a.
 Return the computer to its previous hardware configuration. b.
 Turn on the computer. c.
 If the error does not reoccur, save any work you want to keep. d.
 Use the Setup Utility to verify that the On/Off Button Mode option is set to Power Off.
 For information about this Setup Utility option, see "Rapid Resume advanced options" on page 43. e.
 After you have saved your Setup Utility changes, wait until the Windows 95 desktop is displayed.
 Then use the system on/off button to turn off the computer again. f.
 Try updating your computer's hardware again.
 If you are working with the hardware in your tower, make sure you follow the instructions in "Chapter 7: Working with adapter cards and drives" on page 77.
 If you are working with the components on your system board, make sure you follow the instructions in "Chapter 6: Working with system board components" on page 63. g.
 If the error occurs again, see the HelpWare book for information on obtaining service.